Columbia Law School Writing Center

 The Writing Center is staffed by trained upper-year students who serve as Writing Center Fellows.
 Fellows work directly with students in a variety of ways.
 Through one-on-one conferences, Writing Center Fellows answer questions about the writing process, provide feedback on specific pieces of legal writing, and teach students to be their own best editors.
 Writing Center Fellows also develop an online library of resources that explain some of the most important aspects of legal writing and editing.
 Finally, Writing Center Fellows lead workshops that address a range of legal writing topics.

 For the 2015–16 academic year, individual appointments at the Writing Center are generally open only to first-year and LL.M. students who are enrolled in a mandatory legal writing course, and advice is tailored to the coursework in those classes.
 For example, Fellows are available to work with first-year students on drafting memos, letters, and briefs, as well as converting those assignments into useful writing samples.
-For this academic year, Fellows are available to meet with students enrolled in upper-year courses only with written consent of the faculty member to whom the paper will be submitted.
 Writing Center workshops are open to all Columbia Law School students.

 Please make an appointment to see how the Writing Center can help you!